ahars/spark-jhipster/README.md

 In order to test this reporting, you can :
 * Run the Spark Streaming Test reporting into the Spark console.
 * Run the Spark Streaming Test reporting into an ElasticSearch cluster.
-* Run the Spark Streaming Test reporting into a Cassandra database.